-The transaction is revolving and the Eligibility Criteria, as set out in "THE AGGREGATE PORTFOLIO - The Common Criteria", shall apply to the Initial Portfolio and to each Additional Portfolio, at the relevant Valuation Date.
-Additionally, the Receivables included in the Aggregate Portfolio (including any Additional Portfolio offered for sale), shall need to comply, as at the relevant Offer Date, with the Purchase Conditions specified in "The Purchase Conditions".
+The transaction is revolving and the Eligibility Criteria, as set out in "THE AGGREGATE PORTFOLIO", shall apply to the Initial Portfolio and to each Subsequent Portfolio, at the relevant Valuation Date.

 20.8.
 The securitisation shall be backed by a pool of underlying exposures that are homogeneous in terms of asset type, taking into account the specific characteristics relating to the cash flows of the asset type including their contractual, credit risk and prepayment characteristics.
 A pool of underlying exposures shall only comprise one asset type.
 The underlying exposures shall contain obligations that are contractually binding and enforceable, with full recourse to debtors and, where applicable, guarantors.